robert-westenberger/knowledgebase/mathematics/discrete-mathematics/functions.md

 ## Restrictions of Relations
 Let $R$ be a relation of set $A$, and let $B$ be a subset of $A$.
 The restriction of $R$ to $B$ is the relation on $B$ whose graph is $(R) \cap(B \times B)$

+Restriction preserves transitivity, symmetry, antisymmetry, asymmetry, refexivity, and irreflexivity.
+It doesn't preserve everything though (like surjectivity, nor whether it is a total relation).